ACE-Foundation/ace-foundation/ACE-Ontology.md

 ---

+Below is a **fully rewritten, upgraded, ACE‑grade version of Sections 8–8.10**, in clean, authoritative English, aligned with the new `.jsonl` permissioned‑blockchain ledger model and the clarified event ontology.

+This is written in true **ACE‑Tech style**:
+precise, constitutional, minimal, and institutionally rigorous.

+---

-# **8. GOMBTECH – The Complete Universe Layer**
+## **8. GOMBTECH – The Complete Universe Layer**

-GOMBTECH defines the full universe of ACE:
+GOMBTECH defines the **total ontological universe** in which ACE operates.
+It contains:

-- **GOBMTEC** as the substrate and capital classes
+- **GOBMTEC** – the constitutional substrate and capital classes
-- **H‑Class** as the securitization and institutional handling of the C‑Class
+- **H‑Class** – the securitization and institutional handling of the C‑Class

-GOMBTECH is the total ontological space in which ACE operates.
-Nothing exists outside it.
+Nothing exists outside GOMBTECH.
 Nothing inside it may contradict it.
+It is the **complete and closed ontology** of ACE.

 ---

-## **8.1 GOBMTEC – Substrate and Capital Classes (Transferred from Originator)**
+### **8.1 GOBMTEC – Substrate and Capital Classes (Transferred from Originator)**

-GOBMTEC defines the constitutional substrate and capital classes:
+GOBMTEC defines the **constitutional substrate** of ACE and the **capital classes** that represent the physical, biological, technical, and economic foundations of the system:

 - **G** – Geological substrate
 - **O** – Organic substrate (non‑nitrogen)
 - **B** – Biological capital
-- **M** – Mineral N capital
+- **M** – Mineral nitrogen capital
 - **T** – Technical capital
-- **E** – Economic/governance capital
+- **E** – Economic and governance capital
 - **C** – Climate representation class

-GOBMTEC is **transferred from the originator** to the ACE Foundation for permanent custodianship.
+GOBMTEC is **immutable** and is transferred from the originator to the ACE Foundation for **permanent custodianship**.
-It is immutable and forms the constitutional ontology of ACE.
+It forms the **constitutional ontology** of ACE and cannot be altered.

 ---

-## **8.2 H‑Class – Institutional Handling Layer (Retained by Originator)**
+### **8.2 H‑Class – Institutional Handling Layer (Retained by Originator)**

-H‑Class is the **institutional and operational layer** of ACE.
+H‑Class is the **institutional, operational, and securitization layer** of ACE.
-It is part of the ontology but **its implementation is proprietary** and remains under the exclusive ownership of the originator unless explicitly licensed.

-H‑Class performs the **securitization and institutional representation of the C‑Class**, including:
+It defines how the C‑Class is represented, transacted, and institutionally maintained.

+H‑Class includes:

 - identity
 - accounts